Local non-Bayesian social learning with stubborn agents: Related work

-Our variant of the model from \cite{jadbabaie2012non} is quite similar to the model in \cite{azzimonti2018social}.
-In fact, our belief update and inclusion of bots are both taken from this work (with minor differences to bot behavior).
-However, this work only includes theoretical results in the case $B = \emptyset$; the case $B \neq \emptyset$ is studied empirically.
-This allows \cite{azzimonti2018social} to use a slightly richer model than ours, including a time-varying graph and agent-dependent mixture parameters $\sum_{j \in N_{in}(i) \cup \{ i \} } \eta_{ij}$.
-Notably, the empirical results from \cite{azzimonti2018social} for the case $B \neq \emptyset$ fix a learning horizon and do not investigate the effects of different timescales; in particular, the delicate relationship between timescale and bot prevalence that we describe in Theorem \ref{thmMain} is not brought to light in \cite{azzimonti2018social}.
+where $\sum_j \eta_{ij} = 1$, $\omega_t(i)$ is a signal, and $\textrm{BU}$ means Bayesian update.
+Hence, agents perform Bayesian updates and then average in terms of \textit{beliefs} in \cite{jadbabaie2012non} but \textit{parameters} in this work.
+The main advantage of the latter is that beliefs remain Beta distributions, which simplifies our analysis.
+This simplification, along with weights $\eta / d_{in}(j)$ instead of \eqref{eqOtherUpdate}, are needed since we consider a finite horizon and a graph which need not be connected, in contrast to \cite{jadbabaie2012non}.
+Another distinction is that agents in \cite{jadbabaie2012non} cannot learn the true state individually, and need the network for learning.
+In contrast, agents in our work can learn in isolation (simply by averaging their signals), so the network can either speed up learning or be a detriment.
+We highlight here the detriment with our model relevant to platforms like Twitter, where users who could have read accurate news in isolation instead of risking exposure to bots.

-While our paper, \cite{jadbabaie2012non}, and \cite{azzimonti2018social} refer to the belief update as ``non-Bayesian'', perhaps a more accurate term is ``quasi-Bayesian'', since it combines a Bayesian update with (non-Bayesian) averaging.
-A different quasi-Bayesian model was considered in \cite{anunrojwong2018naive}, in which agents exchange beliefs and perform Bayesian updates, but treat neighbors' beliefs as independent.
-Stubborn agents are not considered in \cite{anunrojwong2018naive}, so it would be interesting to incorporate them in this model.
+Our parameter update is also studied in \cite{azzimonti2018social}, which features bots defined in a slightly different manner but in the same spirit.
+However, \cite{azzimonti2018social} only includes theoretical results in the case $B = \emptyset$; the case $B \neq \emptyset$ is studied empirically.
+This allowed \cite{azzimonti2018social} to use a slightly richer model, including a time-varying graph and agent-dependent mixture parameters $\sum_{j \in N_{in}(i) \cup \{ i \} } \eta_{ij}$.
+Notably, the empirical results from \cite{azzimonti2018social} fix a learning horizon and do not investigate the effects of different timescales; in particular, the delicate relationship between timescale and bot prevalence from Theorem \ref{thmMain} is not brought to light.
+Beyond stubborn agents, \cite{mitra2020new,su2016non} propose different non-Bayesian updates to cope with Byzantine agents with arbitrary behavior.